apluslms/aplus-manual/m07_admin/02_settings.rst

 Module (exercise round) open and close times do not need to be enclosed within the course starting and ending times.
-This implies that an open module may accept normal submissions even after the course archive time, which is confusing.
-(Personal deadline extensions also affect the time when normal submissions are accepted, but the student may not submit during the extension if the archive time has passed.)

-.. admonition:: Bugs
+.. admonition:: Bugs (fixed in the Autumn 2019 release)
   :class: warning

+  Bug: Student may submit after the archive time if the module is still open.

   Bug: Student can view the exercise model solution after the module deadline even if he has a personal deadline extension and may submit and gain points.